 It’s been said that you only get one chance to make a great first impression.
 When it comes to selling your home, it is extremely important to ensure that the first impression is a positive one- and that begins at the curb.
 When a buyer sees your property from the street, they should be looking at the best version of your property possible.
 Curb appeal refers to the impact your home makes as they get that first impression.
 By focusing on your home’s strengths and addressing any visual rough spots, you can give your home its best chance at selling for max value!

-- Help it say “Welcome” – The front door is where most guests enter your home.
+The front door is where most guests enter your home.
 Don’t overlook the front porch or the front door when it comes to weekly cleaning.
 Sweep the walkway leading up to the front entrance.
-Refresh the entrance with a new welcome mat and some seasonal plants or other decor.
+Refresh the entrance with a new welcome mat and some seasonal plants or another decor.
 If the entrance door hardware is old and worn, change it.
 New hardware can make a bigger difference than you might think.
-Touch up sun faded areas with a fresh coat of paint.
+Touch up sun-faded areas with a fresh coat of paint.

-- Landscaping is important.
 Mow the lawn.
 Lightly trim the hedges.
 Weed flower beds.
-Consider planting seasonal plants to give the home a fresh, cared for feeling.
+Consider planting seasonal plants to give the home a fresh, cared-for feeling.

-- Decorate window space.
-In the same way a store uses their window space as a way to tempt you into the store, do the same with your property.
+In the same way, a store uses their window space as a way to tempt you into the store, do the same with your property.
 Remove anything from inside window sills that may look unsightly from the outside.
 Small flowering plants may be a great alternative.

-- Relocate various outdoor items.
-Place any trash bins out-of-sight.
+Place any trash bins out of sight.
 Relocating them to the backyard or garage can be a good temporary solution.
-Other outdoor items such as grills, children’s play sets, and patio furniture should be cleaned and well-staged, or removed.
+Other outdoor items such as grills, children’s playsets, and patio furniture should be cleaned and well-staged or removed.

 These one-hour improvements may seem minor, but anything that helps buyers form a more positive first impression of your home is worth the effort.